• Skip to content

 • Brighton Waste House

-The Brighton Waste House project investigated strategies for constructing a contemporary, low energy, permanent building using over 85 per cent waste material drawn from household and construction sites.
-The building is Europe's first permanent public building made almost entirely from material thrown away or not wanted.
+The original Brighton Waste House architectural project investigated strategies for constructing a contemporary, low energy, permanent building using over 85 per cent waste material drawn from household and construction sites.
+The building became Europe's first permanent public building made almost entirely from material thrown away or not wanted.
 It is also an EPC ‘A’ rated low energy building.

-It also aims to prove that a contemporary, innovative, low energy building can be constructed almost entirely by young people studying construction trades, architecture and design.
-To this end over 300 students worked on the project, which was initially fabricated in the workshops of City College Brighton and Hove, and then assembled and completed by students and apprentices between May 2013 and April 2014.
+The Waste House/Wild House has, moreover, been a construction that brings the wider community together around ecological aims and issues.
+The original build was constructed almost entirely by young people studying construction trades, architecture and design, with over 300 students working on the project.
+Initial fabrication was in the workshops of City College Brighton and Hove (now The Met, Brighton), and then assembled and completed by students and apprentices.
 While being constructed, over 750 school pupils from over 35 local primary, secondary and tertiary colleges visited the Brighton Waste House site to learn about sustainable values and practices.

 Contact Duncan Baker-Brown for details on visiting the Waste House